 Sometimes I have weird ideas.
 Sometimes those ideas turn into my absolute favorite images and sometimes they turn out absolutely terrible.
 Unfortunately, we don’t get to know which ones are going to be which, so we just go with it, trust and get creative!
 I want to know your weird ideas and I want you to trust me on mine!
 On the images below: I told Annalise “I want you to lay flat on your back with your legs straight up and I’m going to put this LIFE magazine over your face.”… … … yeah, it sounds WEIRD as heck!
 But she did it and it’s one of my favorite images from any branding session.
 In the upper right, I asked Jessica to kind of kick up her legs like she was in an 80’s movie….and it turned out SO cute because she 100% went with it.
 And the image of Katherine and Samantha was their idea.
 To toss up a handful of fabric samples… so I staged it and gave direction to keep their faces energetic and bright, even if a sample smacked them in the face on the way down, and the result was so fun!
 So, I’m giving you permission to browse Pinterest (Something you don’t hear from Photographers often) and get those creative wheels turning!

-Ready to join the list?
+Ready to join in?
 Click here!

 |Denise Karis is an Arizona photographer who enjoys musicals, Doctor Who and breakfast burritos.
 IG @denisekaris|